dolbeysystems/fusion-cac-web-docs/content/getting-connected/_index.md

 ## Section Quiz: Test Your CAC Knowledge!

 {{< quizdown >}}
 ---
 primaryColor: steelblue
 shuffleQuestions: false
 shuffleAnswers: true
 ---

 ### How do you launch the Fusion CAC Application?

 > Remember that Fusion CAC is a **browser-based application**

-  1. [x] By entering the URL into a supported web browser
+1. [x] By clicking an icon on your desktop or entering the URL into a supported web browser
 1. [ ] From the start menu
 1. [ ] By clicking an icon on your phone
 1. [ ] By downloading it from your web browser

 ### Which browsers are supported by Fusion CAC?

 > Fusion CAC supports three modern browsers

 - [x] Google Chrome
 - [x] Mozilla Firefox
 - [x] Microsoft Edge
 - [ ] Apple Safari
   > Safari is generally only used on iPhones and Apple computers
 - [ ] Microsoft Internet Explorer
   > Internet Explore has reached end-of-life with Microsoft support

 ### How do you know if two-factor authentication is enabled?
 (Check all that apply)

 > There are exactly two correct answers

 - [x] Your supervisor will tell you
 - [x] You will be presented with a QR code after logging in
 - [ ] You clicked the "Two-Factor" checkbox on the login screen
   > There is no such checkbox
 - [ ] There will be a lock next to the url in the browser address bar
   > The lock only notifies you that Fusion CAC uses SSL to encrypt browser communication

 {{< /quizdown >}}